 Best Private Jet Charter Airports to Fly In and Out Of the Greater LA Area

-The sprawling Los Angeles, California area is home to finance and the entertainment industry, and therefore a major hub for corporate jet activity.
-There are a number of executive airports up and down the Southern California area that falls into the “greater LA area” from Oxnard to Orange County, and from Santa Monica out to Ontario.
-No matter what neighborhood of the southern Sunshine State you find yourself in, you are not far from an executive type airport.
-By far the most popular of these is Van Nuys, followed by Santa Ana, Long Beach and Burbank airports, comprising the 4 main executive airports in the region.
-Many private jet aficionados ask for flights from Santa Monica, but that airport is being excluded from the following articles because of its short runway and issues with traffic from smaller general aviation aircraft and nearby LAX.
-SMO is considered a dangerous airport, and from a charter standpoint is not preferred.
+The sprawling Los Angeles, California area is home to the entertainment industry, and therefore a major hub for corporate jet activity.
+There are a number of executive airports in the Southern California area that fall into the “greater LA area” from Oxnard or Orange County, to Santa Monica and Ontario.
+No matter what neighborhood of the southern Sunshine State you find yourself in, you are never far from a private jet airport.
+The 4 main executive airports comprise of Van Nuys, followed by Santa Ana, Long Beach and Burbank.
+Many private jet enthusiasts ask for flights from Santa Monica, but as SMO is considered a dangerous airport, because of its short runway and issues with traffic from nearby LAX, it’s generally not popular with jet charters, and so it won’t be discussed in this article.

 Average Yearly General Aviation Activity Report

 VNY: 270,000 takeoffs and landings per year.
 Source

 SNA: 163,565 takeoffs and landings per year.
 Source

 LGB: 194,938 takeoffs and landings per year.
 Source